mesut/SparkStreamingTCPExample/README.md

 # SparkStreamingTCPExample

-Counts word in UTF8 encoded,'\n' delimited text received from network every second.
+Counts word in UTF8 encoded,'\n' delimited text received from network every second.Application runs on localhost:9999

 #How to run